ryanberg/django-jumptoadmin/README.rst

 When clicked, these links load the Django admin pages in an iframe above the current page for easy access.

+These links only appear for logged in users with admin permissions on each specified object.

 Django AdminLinks is very immature software.
 If you have ideas for other capabilities please fork this project give them a try.
+One possible future capability is support for custom admin links on a per-object basis.

 Dependencies